DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/01-wazuh-manager.md

 The architectural intent is **asymmetric reachability**.
 Every monitored VLAN (corporate, development, attacker) must be able to push telemetry into the Wazuh Manager over TCP 1514, and enroll new agents over TCP 1515.
 Wazuh itself, however, cannot initiate connections back into those VLANs.
 If the SIEM is ever compromised, it must not become a pivot point toward the production segments — the firewall rules enforce this on pfSense, and the network topology (VLAN 99 as a dedicated out-of-band segment with its own gateway) supports it physically.

 This document covers the Manager-side deployment end to end: VM provisioning, Ubuntu Server installation and hardening, network and time configuration, the per-VLAN firewall ruleset that enforces the out-of-band model, execution of the Wazuh all-in-one installer, and verification that the dashboard is reachable.
-Agent deployment to the four existing endpoints, Sysmon and Auditd installation, pfSense syslog forwarding, and end-to-end event validation.
+Agent deployment to the four existing endpoints, Sysmon and Auditd installation, pfSense syslog forwarding, and end-to-end event validation will be related on the next phases.

 ---